 MGA firms are required to hold a license.
-Individual agents must hold an individual Managing General Agent license prior to applying for a MGA firm license.
+Individual agents must hold an individual intermediary license and an individual Managing General Agent license prior to applying for a MGA firm license.

 Wisconsin law defines managing general agent as any natural person, who, in or outside this state:

 - Manages all or part of the insurance business of an insurer or manages a separate division, department or underwriting office;

 - Acts as an agent for the insurer; and